Bodyguard: A New Beginning on HBO

-If you haven’t seen it, this is well worth a look.
-Bodyguard: A New Beginning from writer, director and producer Chee Keong Cheung is showing on HBO this month!
-You can view showtimes here.
+If you haven't seen it, this is well worth a look.
+Gangster-action film Bodyguard: A New Beginning from British-born Chinese writer, director and producer Chee Keong Cheung is showing on HBO this month!
+You can find showtimes here.

-As a big fan of the film since its release back in 2008, I can definitely recommend it.
-Alongside Cheung and co-star/producer Mark Strange, the film was also produced by Mike Leeder, who worked on the casting and makes a cameo, plus it features a great roster of stars including Cary-Hiroyuki Tagawa (Mortal Kombat), Richard Ng (Lucky Stars film series) and even the late, great Shing Fui-On (The Killer and countless others).
+As a fan of the film since its release back in 2008, I can definitely recommend it.
+Alongside Cheung and co-star/producer Mark Strange, the film was also produced by Mike Leeder, who worked on the casting and makes a cameo, plus it features a great roster of stars including Cary-Hiroyuki Tagawa (Memoirs of a Geisha, Mortal Kombat), Hong Kong comedy legend Richard Ng (Lucky Stars film series) and even late, great character actor Shing Fui-On (The Detective, The Killer).

 Following their British fight film 12 (aka Underground), this was an ambitious step up and bridged a number of genres, spanning action, thriller, gangster flick and even family drama.
 I'm proud to have Cheung, Strange and Leeder interviewed in my book Life of Action, where this film is discussed in much more detail, among many other topics.

 Below is my original review I wrote for Hong Kong Cinemagic a few years back...

 This energetic piece of low budget filmmaking highlights some of the best components of gritty British filmmaking with a heavy dose of Hong Kong style action and attitude.
 To top it off, the film features an all-star cast, incorporating the talents of both iconic veterans and rising stars – all working under the watchful eye of a bold and multi-talented young director!